 Amman to Dead Sea Taxi

-It is possibly to hire a taxi to take you for an Amman to Dead Sea day trip.
+It is possible to hire a taxi to take you for an Amman to Dead Sea day trip.
 You can also take a one way fare, but it would probably be easier to negotiate to hire the driver for the day and then you have a ride back to Amman after you have finished visiting the Dead Sea.
 They might even be able to stop at a few souvenir shops outside of the hotel strip where you can purchase Dead Sea mud, as well as a lot of other souvenirs from Jordan.

 It is very difficult to get a taxi out of the Dead Sea area unless arranged in advance, so I highly suggest you negotiate a round trip fare if you choose this route.